omaryahia4/printf/README.md

 > #####  **Concept of the project** :

 1. How to work in team
-2. How to apply the vardic function
+2. How to apply the variadic function
 3. How printf works
 4. how to use git in team setting